Science!

 Dinosaurs Are Alive

-Did you know that birds are often called "dinosaurs"?
-This cool idea comes from tons of research in paleontology and evolutionary biology.
-To get why they're connected, you have to look at how modern birds link back to their ancient relatives.
-Birds are actually avian dinosaurs, meaning they're part of the Avialae group that evolved from theropod dinosaurs way back in the Late Jurassic period, about 150 million years ago.
-So, birds aren't just dinosaur descendants; they're basically the living dinos that made it through the mass extinction about 66 million years ago.
+People often call birds "dinosaurs" because of all the research in paleontology and evolutionary biology.
+Today's birds are actually avian dinosaurs, part of the Avialae group that came from theropod dinosaurs about 150 million years ago in the Late Jurassic period.
+They're not just descendants; they're the dinosaurs that made it through the big extinction event 66 million years ago.

-Also, looking at bird anatomy and genetics shows that many traits we think of as bird-specific, like beaks and bone structure, actually come from their dinosaur roots.
-The adaptations that helped birds fly, like light bodies and unique breathing systems, directly trace back to their theropod ancestors.
-This amazing evolution highlights how species can change and adapt over millions of years to survive in new environments.
+When you look at bird anatomy and genetics, you can see that features like beaks and bone structures come from their dinosaur ancestors.
+Their adaptations for flight, such as lightweight bodies and special breathing systems, go back to theropods, showing how species change over millions of years to fit new environments.

 Ah Choo!